ForeverScape/ForeverScapeCore/readme.md

 ####The 5-Year *ongoing* illustration spans over two football fields####

-Every page connects to the next.
-It is periodic so traditional map APIs such as GoogleMaps or OpenMaps need not apply.
-The drawing *"Goes Until I do"* with no end in sight.
-This is an Angular component implementation that allows users to explore the ForeverScape universe and invites developers to build upon this universe with their own interactive software as they see fit.
+Traditional, hum-drum APIs like GooglMaps need not apply.
+It is periodic, and every page connects to the next.
+The drawing *"Goes Until I do"* with no end in sight it is over ten stories tall.
+This open source project is an Angular component implementation that allows users to explore the ForeverScape universe and invites developers to build upon this universe with their own interactive software as they see fit.
 Bring it.